Wildfox1601/security_log_analyzer/README.md

 ---

 ## 🔑 Key Features
-✔ **Failed SSH Login Detection:** Identifies and aggregates multiple failed login attempts from the same IP address.
+- **Failed SSH Login Detection:** Identifies and aggregates multiple failed login attempts from the same IP address.

-✔ **Sudo Command Monitoring:** Logs all commands executed with sudo for an audit trail.
+- **Sudo Command Monitoring:** Logs all commands executed with sudo for an audit trail.

-✔ **Web Attack Pattern Matching:** Scans web server access logs (e.g., Apache) for common attack signatures like SQL Injection, XSS, and <br>
+- **Web Attack Pattern Matching:** Scans web server access logs (e.g., Apache) for common attack signatures like SQL Injection, XSS, and Directory Traversal.
-&emsp;&ensp; Directory Traversal.

-✔ **Automated Reporting:** Generates a clean, readable `.txt` report summarizing all findings.
+- **Automated Reporting:** Generates a clean, readable `.txt` report summarizing all findings.

-✔ **Email Notifications:** Sends the security report directly to your inbox for immediate review.
+- **Email Notifications:** Sends the security report directly to your inbox for immediate review.

-✔ **Easy Automation:** Designed to be run automatically on a schedule using `cron`.
+- **Easy Automation:** Designed to be run automatically on a schedule using `cron`.

 ---